Tennessee Commercial Tenant CAM Audit Rights [2026 Guide]

 Nashville Hot Market CAM Escalation

 Controllable expense cap violations driven by labor cost escalation.
-Construction labor costs in Nashville increased 30 to 45 percent between 2020 and 2023, driven by the same economic conditions that created the growth.
+Construction labor costs in Nashville increased 30 to 45 percent between 2020 and 2023.
 When landlords pass through janitorial, landscaping, security, and maintenance cost increases that exceed lease-defined controllable expense caps, tenants absorb overcharges that are directly recoverable.
 In Nashville, post-pandemic labor cost increases pushed controllable CAM well above 5% caps in many properties.
 CAMAudit's Rule 6 (CAM Cap Violation) is the most commonly triggered rule in Nashville reconciliations.

 Management fee overcharges in rapidly managed new properties.
 Nashville's growth attracted national property management firms who brought standardized fee structures that sometimes did not align with lease-specific fee caps.
 Management fees applied to total gross revenues (including triple-net pass-throughs) rather than to controllable operating expenses produce fees that can be three to five times the lease-authorized amount.
 CAMAudit's Rule 3 (Management Fee Overcharge) directly detects this pattern.